 Manchester United was founded in 1878 under the name of Newton Heath LYR Football Club.
-It changed its name to Manchester United in 1902 and moved to Old Trafford, its home stadium, in 1910.
-As of today Manchester united is among the most supported football teams world wide.
+It changed its name to Manchester United in 1902 and moved to Old Trafford, its home stadium since, in 1910.

-Manchester United holds some national records; 20 League titles, 11 FA Cups (a record shared with Arsenal) and 20 FA Community Shields.
-When adding to this list four League Cups, three European Cups (now The Champions League), one UEFA Cup Winners' Cup, one UEFA Super Cup, one Intercontinental Cup, and one FIFA Club World Cup it is no wonder why MU is considered to be one of the most successful clubs in football world.
-The most remembered season is probably the 1998–99, due to the treble title and due to the heroic Champions League final in Barcelona.
+Manchester United holds English and Premier League records for 20 League titles, 12 FA Cups (the latest being their 2016 win over Crystal Palace) and 21 FA Community Shields.
+When adding 3 Champions League, 1 Europa League, 1 UEFA Cup Winners' Cup, 1 UEFA Super Cup, 1 Intercontinental Cup and 1 FIFA Club World Cup, it is no wonder why United is considered to be one of the most successful clubs in football.
+The most remembered season in club's history is probably the treble season of 1998–99.

-The second legendary manager was Alex Ferguson.
+United second period of greatness occurred under Sir Alex Ferguson.
 He was appointed in 1986 and led the club until 2013.
-With him on the lines Manchester United won 13 championships, 5 FA cups, 4 League Cups, 11 Community Shields, 2 Champions League cups, 1 UEFA Cup Winners cup, 1 European Super Cup, 1 Intercontinental Cup and 1 Fifa Club World Cup.
-Ferguson had a talent for discovering and nourishing young talents.
-Gary Neville, Phil Neville, David Beckham, Paul Scholes, Nicky Butt, Christiano Ronaldo, Eric Cantona, Rio Ferdinand and Wayne Roonie are just some of the many players that became world famous under Fergusson's guidance.
+During his reign, United won 13 Premier League titles, 5 FA Cups, 4 League Cups, 11 Community Shields, 2 Champions League, 1 UEFA Cup Winners Cup, 1 European Super Cup, 1 Intercontinental Cup and 1 FIFA Club World Cup.
+Ferguson had a talent for discovering and nourishing young talent.
+Gary Neville, Phil Neville, David Beckham, Paul Scholes, Nicky Butt, Cristiano Ronaldo, Eric Cantona, Rio Ferdinand and Wayne Rooney are just several of the players who became world famous under his guidance.

-Christiano Ronaldo who played for Manchester United between 2003 and 2009 went to Real Madrid for the extraordinary sum of £80 million which is a transfer record of a player in the history of the club.
+Cristiano Ronaldo, who played for Manchester United between 2003-2009, moved to Real Madrid for the extraordinary sum of £80 million, then a transfer record.

-Biggest rivalries for Manchester United are with the local rival, Manchester City and the England's north west neighbor, Liverpool.
-The derby of Manchester between the 'Red Devils' and the 'Citizens' is one of the greatest Derbies of English and international football and the North-West Derby against Liverpool is considered by many as the most famous match in English football.
+Biggest rivals of Manchester United are Manchester City and the England's north-west neighbor Liverpool.
+The Derby of Manchester is one of the greatest Derbies of English and international football and the north-west derby against Liverpool considered by many as the most famous and important fixture in English football.

-Since 2006 Sports Events 365 is proud to be the most reliable ticket broker in the market with our "Supply Guarantee" policy.
-Every order is handled by one of our sales representative to ensure the best customer care possible.
+Sports Events is proud to be the most reliable ticket broker in the market, with our "Supply Guaranteed" policy.
+Every order is handled by one of our sales representatives to ensure the best customer-care possible.

 Don't wait!
-Buy your Manchester United tickets today from Sports Events 365.
-Our variety of Manchester United tickets feature no hidden fees.
+Buy your Manchester United tickets from Sports Events 365 today.